-The Permitting Council's Office of the Executive Director is leading the effort to implement one of the FAST-41 cornerstones for systematic changes to the permitting process: best practices.
-This is accomplished through the Best Practices Report, in which the Permitting Council issues recommendations on best practices for environmental reviews and authorizations common to covered infrastructure projects.
+The Permitting Council's Office of the Executive Director is leading the effort to implement one of the FAST-41 cornerstones for systematic change to the permitting process: best practices.
+This is accomplished through the Best Practices Report, in which the Permitting Council issues recommendations on best practices for environmental reviews and authorizations common to covered projects.
 It is through agency-wide implementation of these best practices that improvements in the permitting process will be realized.

-- The Permitting Council's first Best Practices Report was published in January 2017, and provides a compendium of established best practices for each of the eight categories of best practices identified in FAST-41. - Preparation of the Permitting Council's second Best Practices Report is currently underway and seeks to build on the January 2017 Best Practices Report by identifying those best practices that can be implemented across agencies for maximum impact in addressing common stakeholder concerns.
-This report, to be published at the end of this year, will serve as the roadmap for systematic permitting process improvement as Permitting Council agencies implement and institutionalize these best practices during fiscal year 2018.
+- The Permitting Council's first Best Practices Report was published in January 2017, and provides a compendium of established best practices for each of the eight categories of best practices identified in FAST-41. - Preparation of the Permitting Council's second Best Practices Report is underway and builds on the January 2017 Best Practices Report by identifying those best practices that can be implemented across agencies for maximum impact in addressing common stakeholder concerns.
+This report, to be published in December 2017, will serve as the roadmap for systematic permitting process improvement as Permitting Council agencies implement and institutionalize these best practices during fiscal year 2018 at all levels within their organizations, including critical field offices that interact with project sponsors on a regular basis.